 Unless you listen out for complaints and grumbles, you may be unaware of what you need to improve.
-Only one in ten of all dissatisfied customers ever bothers to complain directly.
+Very few dissatisfied customers ever bother to complain directly.

 - Ask customers to complete a short questionnaire after making an online purchase or have a dedicated feedback mechanism on your site.

 Give your frontline employees the authority to deal with complaints themselves

 - Give anyone dealing with customers a feedback form.
 This means that if there is a problem it can be corrected quickly.

 - Well-handled complaints are a great way of creating loyal customers.

 - Show sympathy - apologise for the fact that the customer is upset.

 - Listen to what the customer has to say.